 When you are working in low-light environments you can turn on the backlit function on the keyboard.
 This helps you get your work done comfortably but, on a few occasions, the function may fail to respond or work weirdly.
-For help with your backlit keyboard not working, read this post.
+If your backlit keyboard is not working on your Windows desktop or laptop, please read this post.

 - Adjust the brightness level